Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Experiment Evaluation

 \subsubsection{Implementation Details and Parameter Configuration}

-All experiments are implemented in PyTorch 2.2 and executed on a high-performance cluster equipped with Intel Xeon Gold 5218R CPUs (32-Core) and NVIDIA A100 GPUs (40GB VRAM).
+All experiments are implemented in PyTorch 2.2 and executed on a high-performance cluster equipped with Intel Xeon Gold 5218R CPUs and NVIDIA A100 GPUs (40GB VRAM).
 The environment runs on Ubuntu 22.04 LTS with CUDA 11.7.

-\textbf{Data Preprocessing and Serialization:} Raw PCAP traces are first segmented into independent session flows via SplitCap.
-To reduce statistical noise, we filter out micro-flows with fewer than 3 packets, except in categories with extreme sample scarcity where all valid flows are retained.
-We then use \textit{Traffic2Token} to serialize flows.
-Specifically, we extract 11 bytes of header features and the first $J=40$ bytes of the payload per packet, and truncate each session to the first $K=10$ packets to balance computational efficiency and early-stage detection.
-The resulting vocabulary size is $|\mathcal{V}| = 65,541$.
+\textbf{Data Preprocessing and Serialization:} PCAP traces are first segmented into independent sessions via SplitCap.
+For datasets utilized in both pre-training and fine-tuning phases, these sessions are rigorously partitioned into two mutually exclusive subsets to ensure the complete exclusion of fine-tuning data from the pre-training corpus, prior to independent serialization via \textit{Traffic2Token}.
+Specifically, we extract 11 bytes of header features and the first $J=40$ bytes of payload per packet, truncating each session to the first $K=10$ packets to balance computational efficiency and early-stage detection.

-\textbf{Training Configuration:} We utilize AdamW optimizer with a batch size of $B=32$. \textbf{For pre-training phase}, the model is trained for 8 epochs with a learning rate of $3.0 \times 10^{-4}$.
-The loss function combines the Next Token Prediction loss and the auxiliary load-balancing loss, with the regularization coefficient set to $\lambda_{\text{aux}} = 0.02$. \textbf{For fine-tuning phase}, datasets are split into training, validation, and testing sets with an 8:1:1 ratio.
+\textbf{Training Configuration:} We utilize AdamW optimizer with a batch size of $B=32$. \textbf{For the pre-training phase}, the model is trained for 8 epochs with a learning rate of $3.0 \times 10^{-4}$.
+The loss function combines the NTP loss and the auxiliary load-balancing loss, with the regularization coefficient set to $\lambda_{\text{aux}} = 0.02$. \textbf{For the fine-tuning phase, we utilize session samples that are strictly disjoint from the pre-training corpus to prevent data leakage.} These data are split into training, validation, and testing sets with an 8:1:1 ratio.
 We employ a LLRD schedule to preserve pre-trained knowledge, setting the decay factor $\xi = 0.9$ and the base learning rate $\eta_0 = 5.0 \times 10^{-5}$.
 The maximum training duration is set to 40 epochs, safeguarded via early stopping with a patience of 5 epochs monitoring the validation Macro-F1 score.